 Black Rock is quite small.
-At high tide, the cay is a narrow strip of ground that about 500 feet (150m) across.
+At high tide, the cay is a narrow strip of ground which is approximately 500 feet (150 m) across.
 There’s not much vegetation on the rock, yet the area is a haven for birdlife.

 Several deeper channels run past Black Rock, and bonefish, tarpon, and barracuda are abundant in the region.